tylercollier-devmtn/basic/README.md

   * Writing a basic axios call
   * Building the corresponding Endpoint

+## Create React App

-**Create React App** - By now you should have `create-react-app` installed, but if this isn't the case run `npm install -g create-react-app`.
+By now you should have `create-react-app` installed, but if this isn't the case run `npm install -g create-react-app`.
 When that is finished, cd into the folder where you would like to create your new app and run `create-react-app <name>` (replace name in the command with the name that you would like to give your project).
 Please note that `create-react-app` will create a folder with the newly created basic react app inside of it.
 Once create-react-app finishes, cd into the project directory and run `npm start`.
 You have now created a new react app!

+## Setting Up the Server File

-**Setting Up Server File** - The first step in creating your server is setting up the file structure.
+The first step in creating your server is setting up the file structure.
 It is recommended that you create a folder in the root of your project called `server`.
 Inside the server folder, create a file called `server.js`.
 Be aware that this file structre is not requrired to create a server, it is just a common and clean set up.
 Now you are ready to open up your server.js file.
 You will need to install three dependencies for this file: express, body-parser and cors.
 To do this open up your terminal, make sure you are in your project's root, and run either `npm install --save express body-parser cors` or `yarn add express body-parser cors`.

 You will then need to import those dependencies in your server.js file.
 ```javascript